Links on Android Authority may earn us a commission. Learn more.

-Wide-angle cameras exist so that we can fit more into our pictures, but those pictures need to remain distortion-free and boasting decent levels of detail to be usable.
+Wide-angle cameras exist to fit more into our pictures, but those pictures need to remain distortion-free and boasting decent levels of detail to be usable.
 With that in mind, none of these cameras offer a truly great wide-angle experience.
 Huawei offers the detail but lacks the width of its competitors.
 The Galaxy S20 Plus and OnePlus 8 Pro fit more in, but lack the detail and quality that you would expect from a top-tier camera.
 I can’t call a clear winner (or loser) here.

-Samsung Galaxy S20 Plus: Widest field of view and minimal edge distortion are great.
+Samsung Galaxy S20 Plus: Widest field of view and minimal edge distortion is great.
 Heavy processing looks decidedly ugly.

 Huawei P40 Pro: Best details out of the three but the narrowest field of view.

 OnePlus 8 Pro: Lack of focus means that longer-range details are absent.
 Notable distortion around the lens edges.

 Solving the low-light problem

 Low light is still mobile photography’s biggest weakness, but these three phones pack in larger image sensors in a bid to solve this issue.
 However, the Huawei P40 Pro and OnePlus 8 Pro have the biggest sensors and should perform the best.
 Let’s see if that’s true.

-It’s clear that the Galaxy S20 Plus isn’t in the same league as the other two shooting in very low light.
+It’s clear that the Galaxy S20 Plus isn’t in the same league as the other two shooting in shallow light.
 Its first image is very noisy and lacking in dynamic range.
 The Huawei P40 Pro and OnePlus 8 Pro are much closer in quality.
-The P40 Pro snags a smidgen more dynamic range and less noise, however the OnePlus 8 Pro has the most realistic color and white balance for this candle-lit shot.
+The P40 Pro snags a smidgen more dynamic range and less noise.
+However, the OnePlus 8 Pro has the most realistic color and white balance for this candle-lit shot.
 Huawei oversaturates our Android figurine just a tad.

 If you have the time and steady hands, all three phones sport long and mixed exposure night modes to help in exactly this type of lighting.
 Let’s see what happens when we switch each camera’s night mode on.